profoundinventions/php-houdini/complex-array-patterns.rst

 If an array contains a mixture of key-value pairs and unpaired elements, there are two optional filters you can pass to ``forEachValue()`` and ``forEachKeyAndValue`` to only grab the key-value pairs or the unpaired elements.
-Those filters are on the ``ForEachOptions`` class and are created with ``ForEachOptions::onlyStringKeys()`` and ``ForEachOptions::onlyIntegerKeys()``.
+Those filters ArrayPatternAnythingExample on the ``ForEachOptions`` class and are created with ``ForEachOptions::onlyStringKeys()`` and ``ForEachOptions::onlyIntegerKeys()``.

 The string keys will correspond to the key-value pairs, while the integer keys will correspond to the